Winchester Circular walk

 The watermeadows are a precious rarity, as they show signs (visible from the top of St Catherine’s Hill) of ancient medieval (or even Celtic?) field systems.
 In their natural state they would have been marshier, and seasonally flooded, but in medieval times they were drained by a clever system of rivers and channels on different levels, which still remain in use to this day, and which can be seen in several places on this walk.
 The section from St Cross Hospital (see below) to Winchester is said to have inspired the poet John Keat’s ode To Autumn, which contains the famous line “Season of mists and mellow fruitfulness”.
 Incredibly, in the 1970s, the Department of Transport tried to build the M3 through these meadows (See The Real Battle of Twyford Down below).

 Winchester College was founded by Bishop William of Wykeham (college old boys are called Wykehamists) in 1387 to cater for needy scholars.
 As one of the country’s leading public schools, it now caters for very rich ones, though it also has rigorous academic standards.
-Wykeham (whose motto was “manners maketh man”) also founded New College, Oxford (one of the oldest Oxford colleges), and not surprisingly the entrance quadrangles of the school look remarkably like their Oxford counterparts.
-It used to be fairly easy to sneak inside from College Street (passed on this walk) to see them, but these days the gate is more closely guarded.
-The college does do hour-long guided tours throughout the year, however.
-Phone 01962 621 209 or see www.winchestercollege.org.
-Otherwise, you get good views of the college towards the end of this walk, including its famous playing fields.
+Wykeham (whose motto was “manners makyth man”) also founded New College, Oxford (one of the oldest Oxford colleges), and not surprisingly the entrance quadrangles of the school look remarkably like their Oxford counterparts.
+It used to be fairly easy to sneak inside from College Street to see them, but these days the gate is more closely guarded.
+There is, however, a small museum, The Treasury, containing ancient artefacts from around the world, which you can visit for free from 2pm to 4pm daily, getting a peek at one quadrangle in the process.
+There are also hour-long guided tours of the college throughout the year, and you get good views of it towards the end of this walk, including its famous playing fields.

 A tour of Winchester Cathedral